 Charlie Hoxie is a filmmaker and editor based in Brooklyn.
 Originally from Evanston, IL, he studied geology at Amherst College before moving to New York in 2006 to pursue filmmaking.
 After various stints booking flights and carrying equipment for other media makers, he went to NYU for a MA in journalism, specializing in News & Documentary.
 His thesis documentary, a 22-minute look at the Passive House method of energy-efficient building, aired on NYC-TV after an international festival run.
-After NYU, he was hired as a staff producer for BRIC TV, a non-profit media company in Brooklyn, where he has won two New York Emmy awards for his work.
+After NYU, he was hired as a staff producer for BRIC TV, a non-profit media company in Brooklyn, where he has won three New York Emmy awards for his work.

 He is currently developing Frameworks, a series of in-depth documentary shorts examining extraordinary New York characters, and directing a feature documentary about the author, space travel advocate, PR guru, and chronic fatigue syndrome survivor Howard Bloom.
 In 2016, Hoxie edited the short film Hairat, directed by Jessica Beshir, which premiered at the 2017 Sundance Film Festival.